As tie-dye experts, we receive questions from readers all the time. We’re always eager to help newcomers and answer their questions.

 1. Is tie-dye hard?

 Tie-dye is actually very easy.
-Anyone can have success with tie-dye and it’s really amazing how much you can accomplish even as a beginner.
-You can cut out the learning curve entirely by following our handy tie-dye patterns.
+Anyone can have success with it and it’s really amazing how much you can accomplish even as a beginner.

 2. Is tie-dye expensive?